Actress Charlize Theron unveils stars joining her fight on domestic abuse

-MEXICO CITY, May 7 (Thomson Reuters Foundation) - South African actress Charlize Theron on Thursday said more than 50 female celebrities, from actress Reese Witherspoon to soccer player Megan Rapinoe, had joined her campaign to fight violence against women during the global coronavirus lockdowns.
+MEXICO CITY (Thomson Reuters Foundation) - South African actress Charlize Theron on Thursday said more than 50 female celebrities, from actress Reese Witherspoon to soccer player Megan Rapinoe, had joined her campaign to fight violence against women during the global coronavirus lockdowns.

-The #TogetherForHer initiative was launched by Oscar-winning Theron in April when the Charlize Theron Africa Outreach Project said it would donate $500,000 towards domestic violence shelters in the United States and South Africa.
+The #TogetherForHer initiative launched in April by the Charlize Theron Africa Outreach Project with CARE and the Entertainment Industry Foundation pledged $500,000 to domestic violence shelters in the United States and South Africa.

 “(One in three) women will experience gender-based violence in their lifetime; in the past year, 243 million women & girls have.
 Humanitarian crises like #COVID19 only make this worse,” Theron said on Twitter.